 Version 22.214.171.124 of the Jitterbit AWS S3 Create plugin supports using no encryption or AES-256.
 KMS encryption is not supported with this version.

 The AWS S3 Create plugin can be used whenever you need to upload files to AWS.

 In one common use case, this plugin can be used to move large amounts of data into a Snowflake data warehouse when used with Snowpipe.
 To use this recommended setup, follow Snowflake's Snowpipe documentation, then configure the AWS S3 Create plugin as described on this page.

 Using Snowpipe and the AWS S3 Create plugin is recommended for increased performance in place of using Snowflake's JDBC driver, although it is also possible to install the Snowflake JDBC driver and then use Snowflake as a database target in Design Studio.

 In addition, these options offer additional functionality beyond the AWS S3 Create plugin:

-If using a Private Agent Group, you must associate this Jitterbit-provided plugin with your Private Agent Group.
-This will make the plugin available on all Private Agents within the Private Agent Group.
-To associate the plugin:
+If using a Private Agent Group, before you can use the plugin you must associate it with the Private Agent Group to make the plugin available on all agents in the group (see Associate Agent Groups in Customizations > Plug-ins).

-- Create an operation.
-The example Jitterpak uses a Archive type, although any operation using a target, including those with transformations, may be used.
+Create an operation.
+Any operation using a target may be used.